 Wood stains give amazing color but no waterproofing, so the finish is prone to water damage.
-But is it possible to make wood stain waterproof by applying Thompson water seal over it?
+So, can you apply Thompson’s water seal over stained wood to protect it?

-You can apply Thompson water seal over stained wood.
-This is a great hack to protect the wood from water damage and mold growth on wood.
-However, whether this is a good idea or not depends on the type of wood stain on the wood.
+You can apply Thompson’s water seal over stained wood.
+It will protect the wood from water damage and mold growth.
+However, whether this is a good idea or not depends on the type of wood stain.

-You don’t have to remove the wood stain before applying Thompson water sealer because Thompson water sealer sticks to wood stains.
-As long as the wood stain finish is properly cleaned and sanded, you can apply the water sealer over it.
+You don’t have to remove the wood stain before applying Thompson’s water sealer.
+That’s because the sealant will stick over a stain as long as the coating is cleaned and sanded.

-You should not apply Thompson water sealer on a sealed stain, varnish stain, and gel stain.
-All of these finishes have water resistance and a high volume of oils.
-As such, these stains will not accept the Thompson water sealer properly.
-If you have a sealed stain, you need to remove it before applying the water sealer.
+However, you shouldn’t apply it over a sealed stain, such as a varnish or gel stain.
+These two finishes have water resistance and a high volume of oils.
+As such, they will not accept a topcoat properly.
+If you have a sealed finish, you need to remove it before applying a new topcoat.

-If the wood stain is waterproof or water-resistant, you’ll need to remove the top coat before applying the Thompson water sealer.
-This is because waterproof and water-resistant wood stains especially the oil-based types don’t accept top coats properly.
-If you apply the Thompson water seal directly on a waterproof or water-resistant wood stain, the sealer will not stick.
+Waterproof and water-resistant wood stains especially the oil-based types don’t accept top coats properly.
+If you apply the sealer directly on a waterproof or water-resistant finish, the sealer will not stick.
 Asides from this, the finish will develop problems later such as peeling and chipping.

-However, if the existing wood stain is water-based or oil-based, then you can apply the Thompson water sealer directly over the wood stain without removing it.
-In this case, sanding the wood stain with fine sandpaper is enough to prep the stain before the water sealer is applied.
+However, if the existing finish is water-based or oil-based, then you can apply the sealer directly over it.
+In this case, sanding it with fine sandpaper is enough.

 How To Apply Thompson Water Sealer Over Stained Wood?